SarahZ22/Steam_Data_Analysis/README.md

 Recommendations hosted on Heroku:

 ### Project Overview:
-This project is a continuation of our previous project (https://github.com/SarahZ22/Project_2_Data_Visualization) ...
+This project is a continuation of our previous project: (https://github.com/SarahZ22/Project_2_Data_Visualization)

-This project focuses on analyzing data from Steam, a cloud-based gaming library that allows users the ability to use any computer to access their content.
+This project focuses on retrieving and analyzing data from Steam, a cloud-based gaming library that allows users the ability to use any computer to access their content.

 For this project our team wanted to utilize Machine Learning to predict whether games will be a hit or not based off the game's metacore and price.
 We also wanted to utilize Tableau to different game ownership trends.

-Game hit was defined as when a game had a game ownership over the median of game ownership.
+We have defined a game as a hit based off when the game ownership is over the median.

 ##### Data Sources:
 -https://gamedb.online/ \
 -https://steamspy.com/ \
 -https://steamdb.info/

-The following data was scraped from our data sources: metascores, game price, Steam ID, game name, developer, publisher, genre, and number of owners, and tags.
+The following data was scraped from our data sources: metascores, game price, Steam ID, game name, developer, publisher, genre, and number of owners, and tags. \
-To clean the data, we split the genres, tags as well as split the owners to minimum and maximum owners.
+To clean the data, we split the genres, tags, and the owners to minimum and maximum owners.
 The NaN values were removed.
 The cleaned data was place into a SQL and SQLite database.
 The data was also used with Tableau to create some visualizations.
-The cleaned data was used to create the machine learning model to predict whether the game would be a hit based of the metascore and the price.
+The cleaned data was used to create a machine learning model to predict whether the game would be a hit.

 The machine learning, tableau visualizations and visualizations were displayed on a webpage where JQuery was utilized.